Lorentz-Ipsum/lorentz-ipsum.github.io/_pages/about.md

 ---
 permalink: /
-title: "We shape our tools, and thereafter, our tools shape us.
-(But lo!
-We have become a tool of our tools!)"
+title: "We shape our tools, and thereafter, our tools shape us."
 author_profile: true
 redirect_from:
   - /about/